RomanW05/ecommerce/README.md

                     * Follow the PEP 8 style guide for Python code formatting.
                     * Use four spaces for indentation.
                     * Limit lines to 79 characters for code and 72 characters for docstrings.
+                    * Flake8 will be applied to all code in order to speed up the coding process
                     * Use clear and descriptive variable and function names.
                     * Avoid excessive nesting and maintain concise code blocks.
                 #### 3.1.1.2 Code Organization
                     * Follow a clear directory structure for the project.
+The struture will be the same for every microservice using Django-Rest-Framework(DRF) and will be implemented using cookiecutter https://github.com/Ohuru-Tech/drf-cookiecutter.
                     * Organize code into modules and packages with meaningful names.
                     * Use meaningful names for files and directories.
                     * Group related code together within modules.